what helps constipation from antibiotics

 What helps constipation from antibiotics often comes down to hydrating and getting your electrolytes in as well.
 Dehydration can also contribute to constipation, and antibiotics may increase your risk of becoming dehydrated.
 Don’t feel bad about not minding hydration though; according to the National Institute of Health, up to 75% of Americans are chronically dehydrated!

-Other Tips to Combat Constipation from Antibiotics
+In a Nutshell: Quick Tips to Combat Constipation from Antibiotics

 1. Fiber-Rich Foods